Hugh's Personal Life

 1904 Was elected the president of the Manitoba Conservative Association

 1912 Became Knight Bachelor of the Bath and was given the right to be called Sir Hugh John Macdonald

 1917 Challenged the board of police commissioners and refused to allow the police union to be allied with the Winnipeg Trades and Labour Council

 1918 Voted to instruct the chief constable to interrogate all members of the police force

-1919 Was at in the front line of the Winnipeg General Strike and viewed the strike as a revolutionary movement on replacing the municipal government with one built on soviet lines
+1919 Was at the front line against the Winnipeg General Strike.
+He viewed the strike as a revolutionary movement.

-1925 Turned 75 and celebrated it with special meetings put on by the police commissioners
+1925 Turned 75 and celebrated his birthday with special meetings put on by the police commissioners

 1928 Resumed duties in the courtroom after recovering from his first leg infection

 1929 Retired as magistrate on March 2, 1929